-The development of new Garden Towns at Didcot and Bicester provides an opportunity to consider the creation of additional Green Belt land within the county.
+The development of new Garden Towns at Didcot and Bicester provides an opportunity to consider the creation of additional Green Belt land within the County.

-Oxfordshire residents have consistently expressed their overwhelming support for retaining the permanence and openness of the Green Belt.
+Oxfordshire residents have consistently expressed their overwhelming support for retaining the permanence and openness of the Green Belt1.
 It is notable that the Sustainability Appraisal Scoping Report commented that not doing the Oxfordshire Plan 2050 would most likely result in the Green Belt remaining unchanged - the implication being that carrying out this Plan will automatically lead to removal of land from the Green Belt.
-This is unacceptable.
+This is unacceptable': we should keep what we have and look to increase where it is needed.